IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 ### STUDENT RESPONSIBILITIES

 * Schedule your time (keep a calendar of some sort)
-* Come to class on time and participate (be present and engaged)
+* Come to class on time and participate actively in discussions (be present and engaged)
 * Study outside of class (ideally with classmate(s)
 * Devote at a minimum 4 to 8 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
 * Consult slack at least once a week for up to date info
 * Complete all assignments by due dates
 * Acquire and read all assigned readings before they are due
+* Submit a portfolio of work spanning the duration of class.
 * Action – do your absolute best
 * Strive for continuous improvement
 * Direct message me on slack re: contact about logistics (when, where, how many?) only